Last week, I set up the basic renderer for the voxel game. This week, I’m going to write the terrain generator.

 The code is available at this Github repo.

 I’ve been playing some roguelikes recently, so I wanted to try writing my own procedural dungeon generator.
 There are a lot of different ways to approach this problem, but I eventually decided to base mine off of TinyKeep’s algorithm, described here.
 I extended the algorithm to work in 3D, to create dungeons with multiple floors.

 The code for this example available in this Github repo.
 I’m using Unity3D for this demonstration, but these concepts are, of course, usable in any game engine.

-This is the first in a series of blog posts about how I wrote and optimized VkColors, a small compute program written using Vulkan.
+This is the third in a series of blog posts about how I wrote and optimized VkColors, a small compute program written using Vulkan.